FCzajkowski/gentle/README.md

 - Use lists to group related values
 - Use indentation to improve code structure (though not required by the language)

-## 📝 Note

-This language was created for educational purposes and demonstrates fundamental programming concepts in a friendly, approachable syntax.
-The name "Gentle" reflects its design philosophy: to be gentle on beginners while still providing expressive power for more complex tasks.

 Happy coding with Gentle! 🎉